jprochazk/tslox/README.md

 10
 ```

-Causing an error of any kind does not cause the interpreter to enter an invalid state:
+Causing an error of any kind does not cause the interpreter to enter an invalid state, so you can just keep going:

 ```
 > a
 [line 1] Error: Undefined variable 'a'
-    .... call stack
+    .... interpreter call stack
 > var (a) = 10;
 [line 1] Expected identifier after 'var' statement
 ```